-We describe the results related to primary and secondary endpoints from the iptacopan (APPOINT-PNH and APPLY-PNH) and danicopan trials (ALPHA), which focus on hematologic response (hemoglobin level, transfusions, biomarkers of hemolysis) and fatigue.
-None of the iptacopan trials measured health-related quality of life.
-The ALPHA trial assessed the health-related quality of life as exploratory endpoints).
+Here we describe the results from trials of iptacopan (APPOINT-PNH and APPLY-PNH) and danicopan (ALPHA) in achieving their primary and secondary endpoints which focus on hematologic response (hemoglobin level, transfusions, biomarkers of hemolysis) and the Functional Assessment of Chronic Illness Therapy - Fatigue Scale (FACIT-Fatigue).
+All three trials assessed other measures of health-related quality of life as exploratory endpoints.
 Thrombotic events and breakthrough hemolysis were considered adverse events in the clinical trials, and as such, are described in the Harms section.